 Political risk analyst

-Relevant work experience and a network in your field of interest will be invaluable for breaking into a career as a political risk analyst
+You'll need relevant work experience and a network of contacts in your field of interest to get a job as a political risk analyst

 Types of political risk analysis

 The focus of your role will depend on who you work for.
-Some positions are generalist spreading across several areas while others are more specialised.
-It is possible to concentrate on:
+Some positions are generalist, covering several areas, while others are more specialised.
+It's possible to concentrate on:

-- certain themes or issues - such as governance and regulations, security and cyber security, crime, conflict, human rights or humanitarian issues, environmental or economic developments
+- certain themes or issues - such as governance and regulations, security (including terrorism and cyber security), crime, conflict, human rights or humanitarian issues, climate change and sustainability, sanctions and compliance, or the impact of emerging technologies such as AI and digital surveillance

-- a sector or industry - for example, you could work within or provide consultancy to financial services and insurance companies, energy, oil and gas companies or consumer businesses.
+- a sector or industry - for example, you could work within or provide consultancy to financial services and insurance companies, energy, oil and gas firms, consumer businesses, or global supply chain and logistics operators.

-In-house roles usually involve using internal data to advise businesses on risk factors within the context of the industry and market in which they're operating.
-In this scenario, you would be involved in the full lifecycle of an investment or business decision.
+In-house roles usually involve using internal data to advise businesses on risk factors within the context of the industry and market in which they operate.
+You will typically be involved in the full lifecycle of an investment or business decision.

-As a consultant, you'd work on different projects for a range of clients - supporting companies, governments and other organisations with ongoing or ad-hoc information about the political environment.
+As a consultant, you'll work on different projects for a range of clients - supporting companies, governments and other organisations with ongoing or ad-hoc information about the political environment.

 Responsibilities

-As a political risk analyst, you'll need to:
+As a political risk analyst, you'll typically need to:

-- use modelling tools and data analytics to calculate risk scores
+- use modelling tools, GIS, data analytics and visualisation techniques to calculate risk scores and communicate findings

-- produce scenario models and forecasts for different business or policy decisions, or to assess the impact of political or international developments
+- produce scenario models and forecasts to assess the potential impact of political or international developments on business or policy decisions

-- write bespoke risk assessments and reports for clients, including offering recommendations about managing risks
+- write bespoke risk assessments and reports for clients, with clear recommendations on managing or mitigating risks

-- deliver verbal briefings and presentations to clients and wider audiences on your research
+- deliver briefings and presentations to clients, colleagues or wider audiences, adapting your message to different stakeholders

 Salary